 “Can it be that I have not lived as one ought?" suddenly came into his head.
 "But how not so, when I've done everything as it should be done?”

-3. Night Train to Lisbon by Pascal Mercier - This is philosophy disguised as fiction.
-It's not the most well-written (being quite preachy), but it played the role of "advice from an older friend" when I was craving it.
+Night Train to Lisbon by Pascal Mercier - It's not the most well-written (being quite preachy), but it played the role of "advice from an older friend" when I was craving it.
 It made me think about regret, friendship, loneliness, and silence.
+It's philosophy disguised as fiction.

 "Disappointment is considered bad.
 A thoughtless prejudice.
 How, if not through disappointment, should we discover what we have expected and hoped for?
 And where, if not in this discovery, should self-knowledge lie?"

-4. Ecclesiastes (in the Bible) - I returned to this book throughout my twenties.
+Ecclesiastes (in the Bible) - I returned to this book throughout my twenties.
 Ecclesiastes is considered one of the biblical books of wisdom (alongside Proverbs, Psalms, and Song of Solomon), and I was seeking wisdom.
-It took the wind out of my sails, or, more positively, gave my ambitions some humility.
+It took the wind out of my sails.
+More positively,it gave my ambitions some humility.

 "Then I considered all that my hands had done... and behold, all was vanity and a striving after wind, and there was nothing to be gained under the sun."